-Coca-Cola European Partners in talks to buy Coca-Cola Amatil: Bloomberg | MarketScreener
+Coca-Cola European Partners in talks to buy Coca-Cola Amatil - Bloomberg | MarketScreener

-The details of the deal which has not yet been finalised could be announced within few days, Bloomberg reported, citing people familiar with the matter.
+Details of the deal, which has not yet been finalised, could be announced within few days, Bloomberg reported, citing people familiar with the matter.

-A deal would be the largest involving an Australian company this year, Bloomberg said.
+A deal would be the largest acquisition of an Australian company this year.
+Coca-Cola Amatil has a current market capitalisation of A$7.76 billion ($5.54 billion), according to Refinitiv Eikon data.

-U.S.-based Coca-Cola Co owns a 19.11% stake in Coca-Cola European Partners, the world's largest independent bottler of Coca-Cola, Refinitiv Eikon data shows.

 Shares in bottler Coca-Cola Amatil were halted on Thursday pending an announcement on a "potential material transaction".

+Media representatives for Rothschild did not immediately return requests for comment.
+UBS declined to comment.

+U.S.-based Coca-Cola Co owns a 19.11% stake in Coca-Cola European Partners, the world's largest independent bottler of Coca-Cola, Refinitiv data shows.

-(Reporting by Rebekah Mathew in Bengaluru; editing by Jason Neely)
+(Reporting by Paulina Duran in Sydney and Rebekah Mathew in Bengaluru; editing by Jason Neely and Lincoln Feast.)